Seteco/Somorrostro/netdata-proxies.md

 To configure a proxy, configure it as a receiving and a sending netdata at the same time, using [stream.conf](https://github.com/firehol/netdata/blob/master/conf.d/stream.conf).

 The sending side of a netdata proxy, connects and disconnects to the final destination of the metrics, following the same pattern of the receiving side.

+For a practical example see [Monitoring ephemeral nodes](https://github.com/firehol/netdata/wiki/Monitoring-ephemeral-nodes).